Mobile App Development — Is Flutter a Good Choice?

 2. Platform Limitations

 Flutter's own UI rendering nature adds some limitations.
 For example, if some features are integrated into the UI on native platforms, they must be recreated by the Flutter team.
 One example is the video player – there are implementations of a video player in Flutter but they look different than the system one (especially on iOS).

 Solving this and other similar challenges is possible, but it is also time-consuming.

 All new features of iOS and Android are introduced in Flutter later than in their native SDK-s.
 While foldable screens and dark system mode are both currently available in Flutter, they came after their SDK counterparts.
 However, the truth is that in native development we usually can’t add new system features from release day because we have to keep system compatibility.

 In every Flutter project, you will need people experienced with native development – from simple things like building an Android version, through more complicated, like flavors and making builds on iOS, to writing native views for both platforms.
 In 10Clouds, we are in a comfortable situation – we can always ask native developers for help.
 But if you consider creating your own team, you have to keep in mind that Flutter developer must be open minded for both platforms.

 5. Larger Project Size

-So, is Flutter a good choice for Mobile App Development in 2022?
+So, is Flutter a good choice for Mobile App Development?